kubeflow/manifests/docs/release/handbook.md

 ### Release Retrospective

-The Release Team should create a [blameless](https://sre.google/sre-book/postmortem-culture/) retrospective postmortem and go over it with the community.
+The Release Team should host a [blameless](https://sre.google/sre-book/postmortem-culture/) retrospective and capture notes with the community.
 The aim of this doc is for everyone to chime in and discuss what went well and what could be improved.